 Tea tree oil, cream or washes:

-This is far too strong for the skin of our pets and can cause serious damage
+Tea tree products are far too strong for the skin of our pets and can cause serious damage.

 Your own medications:

-Many of these do not work the same way in pets as they do in us and can cause serious harm or loss of life
+Many human medicines do not work the same way in pets as they do in us and can cause serious harm or loss of life.

 Any house cleaning fluids or disinfectants, any washing powders:

 These can cause severe burns both internally (if licked) and externally.

 NEVER give ibuprofen to an animal!
 It can cause massive bleeding in the intestinal tract, kidney failure, large ulcers to develop in the stomach and it can (and does) kill.